shannaurelle/CS21-MP1-Sudoku/docs.md

 - First n entries refers to sets for the row constraint with offset of 0 bytes in memory
 - Second n entries refers to sets for the column constraint with offset of 4n bytes in memory
 - Third n entries refers to sets for the region constraint with offset of 8n bytes in memory
-- Total memory expenditure - 12n bytes - O(n)
+- Total memory expenditure is 12n bytes which is O(n) memory used